There are certain basic truths I always come back to.

 MORE than a PERFORMER

 I learned the art of performance at a young age.
 Not just as a classical musician, but as a person.
 I learned to be what people wanted me to be, to hide what was inside.
 Often it is easier to give people a performance, rather than yourself.
-Hiding your true feelings can be an act of consideration and maturity, but it can also make you feel incredibly alone.
+Hiding your true feelings can sometimes be an act of consideration, but it can also make you feel incredibly alone.

 But God says something different.